VickyyPrass/VickyyPrass/README.md

 # 💫 About Me:
 I'm Vicky from Yogyakarta, Indonesia.
-I'm currently learning Web Development and Databse.
+I'm currently learning Web Development and Database.
 I have experience working as a database administrator and experience in creating web applications connected to databases.

 ## 🌐 Socials: